jerdog/high-performing-eng-teams-hugorevealjs/content/30-min/_index.md

 ---

-##### Platform Perspective: Duration
+#### Platform Perspective: Duration

 * Identify and eliminate impediments to developer velocity
 * Set guardrails and enforce quality standards across projects
-* Standardize test suites & CI pipeline configs, i.e. shareable config templates & policies
+* Standardize test suites & CI configs (shareable configs / policies)
 * Welcome failed pipelines, i.e. fast failure
-* Actively monitor, streamline, and parallelize pipelines across the org
+* Actively monitor, streamline, & parallelize pipelines across the org

 {{% note %}}
 Duration: Developers will naturally gravitate toward speed.
 And while platform teams are tasked with identifying and eliminating impediments to developer velocity, that is not their only mandate.
 Another, perhaps more important, responsibility of the platform engineer is to set guardrails and enforce quality standards across projects.
 These optimizations can save you valuable developer minutes without sacrificing the quality of your builds.